useit-consulting/alt-text-slack-bot/README.md

 - `ALT_TEXT_GENERATION_API_KEY`: API key for the alt text generation service (optional).
   - If not set, the bot will still send reminders but won't generate alt text suggestions.
   - The bot will gracefully handle API failures and still send reminders without suggestions.
+- `EXCLUDED_USER_IDS`: Comma-separated list of Slack user IDs to exclude from alt text reminders (optional).
+  - Example: `U12345678,U87654321`
+  - To find a user's ID, you can use the Slack API or check the user's profile URL in Slack.
+  - Users in this list will not receive alt text reminders when they post images without alt text.

 ## Tips